PrasunDutta007/Fine-Tuning-Large-Language-Model-Falcon-7b-/README.md

  &rarr; Refer to the 3 [PPTs](PPTs/) for a detailed explaination related to concepts, fine-tuning procedure and evaluation metrics.

- &rarr; Refer to the [Finetuning](Finetuning/) for ipython files realted to fine-tuning procedure.
+ &rarr; Refer to the [Finetuning](Finetuning/) for ipython files related to fine-tuning procedure.